ethereum/ethereum-org-website/src/content/contributing/code/index.md

 - Open this directory in your favorite text editor / IDE, and see your changes live by visiting `localhost:8000` from your browser
 - Pro Tip:
-  - Explore scripts within `package.json` for more build options
+  - Explore scripts within [`package.json`](https://github.com/ethereum/ethereum-org-website/blob/dev/package.json) for more build options
   - Get **faster** local builds by building only one language.
-E.g. in your `.env` file, set `GATSBY_BUILD_LANGS=en` to build the content only in English
+E.g. in your [`.env`](https://github.com/ethereum/ethereum-org-website/blob/dev/.env.example) file, set `GATSBY_BUILD_LANGS=en` to build the content only in English

-By default the script will build all the languages (complete list in `data/translations.json`) and will ignore the `/docs` and `/tutorials` folders.
+By default the script will build all the languages (complete list in [`src/utils/languages.ts`](https://github.com/ethereum/ethereum-org-website/blob/dev/src/utils/languages.ts)) and will ignore the `/docs` and `/tutorials` folders.
 To control this behavior you can play with the `GATSBY_BUILD_LANGS` and `IGNORE_CONTENT` env variables.
 Check out `.env.example` to read more about them.

 3. Commit and prepare for pull request (PR).
 In your PR commit message, reference the issue it resolves (see [how to link a commit message to an issue using a keyword](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)).